10-3-pursuit/project-startup-challenge-pitch/readme.md

 - How it stands out from existing solutions.
 - Target audience.

-Feel free to physically build personas and/or user stories.

 ### Phase 3: Pitch Preparation

 **Pitch Development:** Each squad prepares a ~6 minute pitch presentation.